jack3898/fakeyou.ts/README.md

 Fakeyou.js is a great project (if you haven't seen it, you can check it out [here!](https://github.com/leunamcrack/fakeyou.js/)) but I wrote this package to address its shortcomings.
 For example and in comparison, fakeyou.ts is...

 -   [x] Safe; All API responses are validated at runtime with type-smart schemas, which provides type-safety guarantees as well as the package just being fully type-safe.
 When using this package you will get autocomplete for every function, types for every return and compile-time errors for improper usage.
+No fragile conditional checks spread throughout the code.
 -   [x] End-to-end and unit tested; Before this package is deployed or pull-requests merged, a branch must pass through user-simulated automated tests to reduce the likelihood of deploying bugs.
 -   [x] Scalable; All classes and components are all independent from one-another, making refactors and feature additions easy.
 Composition is favoured over inheritance with isolated implementation functions.
 -   [x] Feature-rich; Not only does fakeyou.ts have pretty much the same feature set at fakeyou.js, it also supports voice-to-voice.